An introduction to Travels with David

 The two memories that stand out the most to me from this trip both involved Xiamen, one of my favorite cities in China.
 Known as Amoy in earlier days, it had, on the island of Kulangsu, the “other” International Settlement (other than Shanghai) from imperialist days.

 With no cars, the island was pedestrian friendly, and still full of colonial remnants, including a well-deserved reputation for music.
 This trip, we managed to stay on the island, in what I thought was a wonderful old hotel, but which was so primitive that I feared I’d have to barricade the doors to keep student protesters out.
-It didn’t mollify the students that the Wall Street Journal staff was quartered in the same hotel–as a reward!
+It didn’t mollify the students that the Wall Street Journal staff was quartered in the same hotel–for them it was a reward!

 A funny story afterwards: I called to order the Far Eastern Economic Review (I was teaching an Asia Pacific freshman class at the time), and I got talking with Ms. Li, who worked for the Wall Street Journal Bureau in Beijing.
 “Oh, you must know Jim Macgregor, head of the Bureau,” I suggested.
 “How do you know him?”
 “He headed the only other group at Gulangyu Island when we were there several years ago.”
 “I was there–wait, I remember your students.
 They were the ones who whined!”
 Yes, IWU does have an international reputation!